China People's Republic

 Canadians must make an appointment at the Chinese Visa Application Centre responsible for their place of residence in Canada.
 There are only five Chinese fingerprinting offices in Canada: Ottawa, Toronto, Vancouver, Calgary and Montreal.
 Scroll down for office addresses.
 Apply and make your appointment here: http://www.visaforchina.org

 AVOID ALL NON-ESSENTIAL TRAVEL TO CHINA.
-The Chinese government has been arresting Canadians as political leverage over the past year.
+The Chinese government has been arresting Canadians as political leverage since December 2018 and holding them in solitary confinement without consular access.
 Violence against Canadians is not uncommon in China.

 The Canadian Government urges you to "EXERCISE A HIGH DEGREE OF CAUTION IN CHINA DUE TO THE RISK OF ARBITRARY ENFORCEMENT OF LOCAL LAWS."
 According to Canadian and US diplomats speaking off the record to major newspapers and news services, the Chinese regime has been arresting Canadians to use as hostages in an attempt to force the government of Canada to release Ms Meng who is the subject of an extradition attempt by the USA.
 Canadians are advised to seek alternative countries/airports for travel in Asia rather than risk travel to China.
 Do not transit through China.
 Canadians can safely transit to anywhere in Asia through Seoul, Tokyo, Hong Kong, Taipei, and Bangkok.
 FURTHER WARNING: On 05 February 2019 an official of the Canadian Government who identified herself as Leah Marchuk called this office to pressure VSC into changing the wording of the warning to downplay the risks.
 The Liberal government is currently trying to downplay the diplomatic situation and to pressure private Canadian companies into not warning Canadians about travel risks.